 Our small branch site tells the story of Reading's two rivers - the Kennet and the Thames - the Riverside Museum occupies two former Listed industrial buildings, the Screen House and the Turbine House.
 It is open every day from April to September.

 The Screen House displays our gypsy caravan built by Reading firm Dunton and Sons to the 'Ledge' design, and a video about gypsy life.
 You can also see a variety of objects illustrating life by the river, from stuffed fish to regatta tickets, and including a medieval mill wheel found during excavations at the site of The Oracle shopping centre.

 The Turbine House is a unique building that spans the Kennet, with waterside views towards the town centre.
-It houses preserved turbine machinery and hosts a programme of summertime art exhibitions and events.
+It houses preserved turbine machinery and hosts a programme of summertime art exhibitions and events by the local community.

 An outstanding and astonishing tiny museum.
 I love it!Riverside Museum visitor